-As a Stipendium Hungaricum scholarship holder you are entitled and often even required to participate in an internship opportunity as a prerequisite of your last semester, just before graduating.
+As a Stipendium Hungaricum scholarship holder you are entitled and often even required to participate in an internship opportunity as a prerequisite of the completion of your studies.
 Every year during the second (spring) semester, Stipendium Hungaricum scholarship holder international students are contacted with internship opportunities, tailor-made by the Tempus Public Foundation and the Ministry of Foreign Affairs and Trade.